Discover on ArtRenoir Art treasures of the artist Pierre-Auguste Renoir (1841-1919)

 Alan Hardy, Renoir material supplier in Paris

-The stamp of the wedge under the brand name "Alan Hardy" clearly refers Renoir material supplier!
 In research in recognized collections I noticed a Renoir Self Portrait in the United States.
 The painting also has a wooden frame of Hardy Alan.

 Renoir Selfportrait